 January 22-25, 2020 in Pacific Grove, CA

 As the oldest and largest organic farming event in the West, the EcoFarm Conference is a prime networking and educational hub for farmers, ranchers, distributors, retailers, activists, researchers, and educators.
 The conference features more than 70 workshops, intensives, keynote speakers, an exhibitor marketplace, seed swap, live entertainment, mixers, and organic culinary fare.
 Santa Cruz Permaculture hosts a booth in the exhibitor hall, so be sure to come say hello!
-Mark your calendar and check back on the website later in 2019 to register.
+Mark your calendar and check back on the website mid-August 2019 to register.

 Looking for more opportunities to learn and practice permaculture?
 Santa Cruz Permaculture is offering a variety of courses this year, and you’re invited to join us!
 Visit our Courses page for the latest information.